Content of the Improver Course Button Accordion Lessons

 Title: The Shoemaker’s Fancy

 Lesson 16 is the first lesson at the tertiary level of the Improver Course.
 The tune changes key and is a lesser known tune in the traditional music community.
 Ample opportunities to work on the skills which have been worked on to this point.
+The student will have to pay attention to the finger technique as this facilitates good traits like rhythm.

 Title: The Sally Gardens